abdipilot/abdipilot/README.md

 - 👋 Hi, I’m @abdipilot
 - 👀 I’m interested in Blockchain applications
 - 🌱 I’m currently learning on anything to do with Metaverse & Web3
-- 💞️ I’m looking for to collaborate on projects about DAPP, NFTs and Ethereum applications
+- 💞️ I’m looking for to collaborate on projects Open Source, SaaS and Blockchain apps
 - 📫 How to reach me abdipilot@gmail.com

 <!---